The 2024/25 Creative Writing Competition Supported by the All Ireland Scholarships

 Terms & Conditions *

-Prizes: The overall prize fund is €3,500 (first place prize in each category is €1,000 PLUS a place on UL’s Creative Writing Winter School – a residential, three-night professional development retreat for creative writers).
+Prizes: The prize for the best piece of writing (across all categories) will be €1,000, with prizes also for second and third place, For the winning entry, there is also a place on UL’s Creative Writing Winter School – a residential, three-night professional development retreat for creative writers.

 Workshop: Writer and competition judge, Prof Donal Ryan, and competition chair, Prof Sarah Moore Fitzgerald will be hosting an online writing workshop on Saturday December 7th from 10am-12pm.
 We’ll share some general insights on writing, clarify the different competition categories, explain the three forms of writing we’re looking for, and give you the courage you need to submit a piece of your writing!
 This workshop is fun, engaging and informative, and anyone who’s considering entering the competition is advised to attend if they can.